Wondering what the difference is between annulment and divorce? We cover everything you need to know about annulment vs. divorce here.

 Divorce is different from annulment in a few ways, as covered throughout this article.

 To recap, the primary difference between divorce and annulment is whether the marriage is considered valid.
 In a divorce, the marriage was valid but is now being legally terminated.
-An annulment, meanwhile, undoes a marriage that was not legally valid in the first place.
+An annulment, meanwhile, undoes a marriage and says the spouses were not legally married in the first place.

 Divorces can also be different from annulments in several other ways, including how long they might take, how expensive they might be, and what the legal consequences are.
-For instance, you cannot seek alimony for an annulled marriage, but you could pursue it during a divorce.
+For instance, you cannot seek spousal support (alimony) for an annulled marriage, but you could pursue it during a divorce.

 Keep in mind that an annulment is not necessarily better than a divorce.
 A divorce and an annulment are two separate procedures that are often brought for different reasons.